Vulcan 900 Classic LT

 July 25, 2007 1911 km .

 Today I took the bike down to Port Dover, and watched a tall ship come in.
 I also got to test in the rain.
 And I got soaked.
 I only had a fly screen on, and now I know why it's called a fly screen, it does protect your fly, a little.
 The vents on the short Joe Rocket jacket were not properly closed, so water got in there.
 My hands were black with the dye from the black riding gloves (reminds me of why I like the natural leather gloves.)
-My pants got wet, but I could keep my legs warmer by I putting my feet on the passenger pegs.
-My wallet stayed dry, but I guess it would not be able to take 2 hours of rain or more.
+My pants got wet, but I could keep my legs warmer by putting my feet on the passenger pegs.
+My wallet stayed dry, but I guess it would not be able to take any more of that rain.
 The sheepskin was starting to absorb water where I was sitting, because of water running down my front.
 The rest of it appears to be dry (foam and sheepskin).
 I was wearing running shoes and they were totally soaked.

 July 31, 2007 2657 km.
-I decided to bend (or straighten out) the heel shifter, so that I can rest my foot on the back edge of the floorboard, and also use the heel shifter when I want to.
+I decided to bend (or straighten out) the heel shifter, so that I can rest my foot on the back edge of the floorboard, and still be able use the heel shifter when I want to.
 The pedal ends up about 45 deg. from square, otherwise it doesn't look too bad.
 I can bend it to the original if I need to, or simply get another gear lever if it breaks.
 I used sheet aluminum for scratch protection, big pipe wrench, a hollow tube extender, and a piece of wood to act as fulcrum.
 I also needed to remove the floorboard to give me space.

 Now the Vulcan is 21 days old, seems like I'm averaging over 100 km a day, hardly seems possible!
 Today I took the longest, most tiring trip so far, in 32c.
 Heat plus two rain showers taking Barry as a passenger down to Clare Cycle to pick up his Harley.
 I left at 2:00 and got back at 7:45 PM.
-The worst for the wear was my lower back.
+The worst for wear was my lower back.
 No pain in the fingers, seat not too bad, no upper shoulder pain.
 I took Barry over some bad roads and at speed, the progressive link suspension needed no adjustment, and never bottomed out.
 Didn't get too wet in the rain, but if it was cold I would have dressed differently.

 August 21, 2007 2900 km.
 10C drizzle.